Are you prepared to be a concierge service and not be a traditional real estate agent anymore?

 - Many open houses, and particularly events and gatherings when they got a new listing under contract

-- The broker’s own branded high-quality print magazine with their listings, which were presented during open houses, and sent out by mail
+- The brokers own branded high-quality print magazines with their listings, which were presented during open houses, and sent out by mail.

 - Sending out print materials

-- A top designed and branded office, with branded coffee cups and even with customized door knobs in the shape of their logo
+- A top-designed and branded office, with branded coffee cups and even customized door knobs in the shape of their logo

 - Logos on the license plates of the realtors’ cars

-- Advertising on a large billboard on a very important street in L.A.
+- Advertising on a giant billboard on the main street in L.A.

 - Co-listings with other agents and brokers

-Because of the above mentioned high-end client profile, you are not very likely to attract such clients by just doing online marketing with let’s say Google Ads or Facebook Ads, especially when you use these channels to start, are still in the beginning stages and not so well known.
+This is especially true when you use these channels to start, which are still in the beginning stages and not so well known.

-But from what can be seen in the Netflix series and from what I also experienced in the past, these clients are demanding.
+But these clients are demanding what can be seen in the Netflix series and from what I experienced.

 Once you are more well-known, you can and should also do online marketing.